plone/training/docs/mastering-plone/dexterity.md

 For now, we will not code anything.
 We will only use the Plone web interface features.

-- Go to the control panel <http://localhost:3000/controlpanel/dexterity-types>
+- Go to the {guilabel}`Content Types` control panel at http://localhost:3000/controlpanel/dexterity-types.

 - Inspect some of the existing default types.